 I homeschooled and tutored for 10 years plus.
-I always want to include visuals for my learners.
+I always want to include visuals for the students.

 That teaching method missed the target on so many levels.
 That’s because the Spanish sound system is different from English.
 And using the American sound system caused so many pronunciation problems.